At a Glance

 - Qualifications: Commitment to quality service; PVG Scheme membership required for working with vulnerable groups.

-- Other info: Pre-employment checks include references and criminal record checks.
+- Other info: Pre-employment checks are mandatory, including references and criminal record checks.

 Organise and supervise all employees working within the facility according to policy, ensuring a safe and enjoyable service to the public using this facility.